-But, I’m changing the focus of my blog, calling myself The Bounce Back Babe, and inserting more of myself into my articles.
+But, I’m changing the focus of my blog to She Blossoms, and inserting more of myself into my articles.
 I still have to offer practical tips because that’s who I am, but I also have to give more of myself.

 Here’s how I survived when some guy – a stranger who had been stalking me without my knowledge – broke into my apartment in the middle of the night.